17 Holiday Marketing Ideas for eCommerce in 2021

 #8 Warm Up Your Audience on Facebook

 Roll out videos, blogs, and other meaningful content to build an audience on Facebook.
-Focus on branding and engagement before the holiday season begins.
+Focus on customer engagement and branding before the holiday season begins.

 And when it’s time for you to roll out your promotions and run ads on Facebook, target the audience you’ve created already instead of targeting people who may have never heard of you.
 This way, you’ll greatly increase your ROI.

 Connect with experts at CODUP for top-notch eCommerce website development services.

 Polysleep, a mattress brand in Canada, played a trick a week before their actual holiday promotion started and purposefully leaked an email about their upcoming promotion and the voucher code.

 Their viral email made people feel ‘exclusive’ thinking they had found something they shouldn’t have.